Today's Articles

 Miller (untrained to use the weapon) described firing the machine gun during the battle: "It wasn't hard.
 I just pulled the trigger, and she worked fine.
 I had watched the others with these guns.
 I guess I fired her for about fifteen minutes.
 I think I got one of those Jap planes.
 They were diving pretty close to us."
 Heavily damaged by the ensuing explosions and suffering from severe flooding below decks, the crew abandoned the ship while West Virginia sank.
 Of the 1,541 men in West Virginia during the attack, 130 were killed and 52 wounded.
 Subsequently, the ship was repaired, modernized, refloated, and served in the Pacific Theater to the war's end.

 The Secretary of the Navy Frank Knox commended Miller in April 1942.
-In May, he received the Navy Cross, which was personally presented to Miller onboard the aircraft carrier USS Enterprise (CV-6) for his extraordinary courage in battle.
+In May, he received the Navy Cross, personally presented to Miller onboard the aircraft carrier USS Enterprise (CV-6) for his extraordinary courage in battle.
 He returned to the west coast of the United States in November 1942.
 Assigned to the USS Liscome Bay (CVE-56) in 1943, Miller was on board that escort carrier during Operation Galvanic, the seizure of Makin and Tarawa Atolls in the Gilbert Islands.
 Liscome Bay's aircraft supported operations ashore in November 1943.

 While cruising near Butaritari Island, a single torpedo from the Japanese submarine I-175 struck the escort.
 The aircraft bomb magazine detonated a few moments later, sinking the warship within minutes.
 Listed as missing following the loss of that escort carrier, Dorie Miller was officially presumed dead on November 25, 1944, a year and a day after losing Liscome Bay.